squidnose/How-to-enable-Intel-Xe-driver-on-Linux/README.md

 ```

 ### Open Grub config
-- i will use kate, but you can use sudo nano aswell:
+- i will use kate, but you can also use sudo nano:
 ```
 kate /etc/default/grub
 ```